KyleCaulkins/kickstarter-analysis/README.md

 ![Outcomes_Based_On_Launch_Date](http://kickstarter-analysis/assets/images/Theater_Outcomes_vs_Launch.png)

 The data analyzed contains Kickstarter campaigns from 2007 through 2017, filtered to only contain a parent category of theater.
-The theater category is the most relevant category for Louise's play.
-The data shows the month of May has the highest count of successful Kickstarter campaigns, when compared to any other month.
-The count of failed and canceled campaigns in May do not show the dramatic increase that successful campaigns do.
-Based on this information, it is recommended that Louise launches her Kickstarter campaign in the month of May, if at all possible.
+The theater category is the most relevant parent category for Louise's play.
+The data has been divided to display counts of theater campaigns with outcomes that were successful, failed, or canceled.
+These three outcomes were compared as each month accross a calendar year.
+The analysis aids in determining seasonality to each outcome or if a particular month is more or less favorable when compared to the rest of the year.

 ### Analysis of Outcomes Based on Goals

 ![Outcomes_Based_On_Goals](http://kickstarter-analysis/assets/images/Outcomes_vs_Goals.png)

 Using Kickstarter campaign data from 2007 through 2017, filtered for the subcategory of plays, an analysis was performed to determine success rates of Kickstarter campaigns based on financial goals.
-Louise had originally thought the play would need roughly $12,000 generated through Kickstarter.
-While the anlaysis shows that plays in this financial range do have a higher percentage of success than failed, it is recommended to reduce the budget to roughly $5,000.
-Plays with a budget of $5,000 or lower have a much higher percent of success, and much lower precent of failure, when getting funded on Kickstarter.
-The higher funding goal will have a success rate of roughly 54%, and the lower goal will have a success rate of 73%.
+A set of formuals were used to count campaigns that were successful, failed, or canceled, in groupings based on goal value.
+These counts were summarized into total counts of projects in each goal value grouping.
+The count of successful, failed, or canceled were compared against the total projects for each goal value grouping and expressed as a percent.
+The percent successful, failed or canceled were used to produce the visualization.
+This analysis helps to determine what range the value of the Kickstarter campaign goal should be for Louise to have the best success rate of getting funded.
+The same analysis could be used to determine the predicted success rate of a campaign that had an inflexible budget.

 ### Challenges and Difficulties Encountered